 “THIS NOTICE TO QUIT IS NOT AN EVICTION.
 YOU DO NOT NEED TO IMMEDIATELY LEAVE YOUR UNIT.
 YOU ARE ENTITLED TO A LEGAL PROCEEDING IN WHICH YOU CAN DEFEND AGAINST THE EVICTION.
 ONLY A COURT ORDER CAN FORCE YOU TO LEAVE YOUR UNIT.”

-(b) The executive office of housing and economic development shall develop the form required pursuant to this section and make it publicly available on its website.
+(b) The executive office of housing and livable communities shall develop the form required pursuant to this section and make it publicly available on its website.
 The information in clause (ii) of subsection (a) shall be made available in the 5 most common languages spoken in the commonwealth in addition to English.
 No court having jurisdiction over an action for summary process pursuant to chapter 239, including the Boston municipal court department, shall, in an eviction for nonpayment of rent for a residential dwelling unit, accept for filing a writ, summons or complaint without proof of delivery of the form required under this section.